swestner-loyalty/API-Guide/Home.md

   *Incorrect* : `api.airmiles.ca/CollectorExperience/1234`
                 `api.airmiles.ca/collectorExperience/1234`
+                `api.airmiles.ca/collector_experience/1234`

   *Correct*   : `api.airmiles.ca/collectors-experience/1234`

   ## **MUST** use snake_case for query parameters
   We use snake case for query parameters.
-This helps avoid various techniologies that are case sensitive in the web ecosystem
+This helps avoid various techniologies that are case sensitive in the web ecosystem and makes the query portion of the URL easily distinguishable from the canonical portion

     *Example* : `api.airmiles.ca/collector/1234?order_id=1234`

   ## **MUST** stick to conventional query parameters
   If you provide query support for searching, sorting, filtering, and paginating, you must stick to the following naming conventions:

-  q: default query parameter, e.g. used by browser tab completion; should have an entity specific alias, e.g. sku.
+  **q:** default query parameter, e.g. used by browser tab completion; should have an entity specific alias, e.g. sku.

-  sort: comma-separated list of fields (as defined by MUST define collection format of header and query parameters) to define the sort order.
+  **sort:** comma-separated list of fields (as defined by MUST define collection format of header and query parameters) to define the sort order.
 To indicate sorting direction, fields may be prefixed with + (ascending) or - (descending), e.g. /sales-orders?sort=+id.

-  offset: numeric offset of the first element provided on a page representing a collection request.
+  **offset:** numeric offset of the first element provided on a page representing a collection request.

-  limit: client suggested limit to restrict the number of entries on a page.
+  **limit:** client suggested limit to restrict the number of entries on a page.

-  fields: field name expression to retrieve only a subset of fields of a resource.
+  **fields:** field name expression to retrieve only a subset of fields of a resource.
 See `SHOULD support partial responses via filtering` below.

   ## **SHOULD** limit number of resource types